For general inquiries or questions, please email PublicHealth@nova.edu

 Claudia A. Serna, Ph.D., D.D.S., M.P.H., MCHES, CPHDirector, Master of Public Health ProgramEmail: firstname.lastname@example.org(954) 262-1652

 Annette Clarke, M.B.A., CPSAdministrative Assistant IIEmail: email@example.com(954) 262-1613

 View our brochure

-Earn the versatility of a public health degree in our forward-thinking M.P.H. program.
-Based in the College of Osteopathic Medicine, the degree prepares you to define, critically assess, and resolve public health problems by applying the theories, concepts, and principles of public health.
+Earn the versatility of a public health degree with the Nova Southeastern University (NSU) forward-thinking Master of Public Health (M.P.H.) program.
+Based in NSU’s Dr. Kiran C. Patel College of Osteopathic Medicine (KPCOM), the program prepares you to define, critically assess, and resolve problems by applying the theories, concepts, and principles of public health.

 To improve the health of the population through education, research, and service, with emphasis on multicultural and underserved populations.

 The Master of Public Health program at the Dr. Kiran C. Patel College of Osteopathic Medicine fully embraces the vision and core values of Nova Southeastern University.

 Goal: EducationTo provide quality education in public health.